Sparse-Input Neural Network using Group Concave Regularization: Implementation

 \subsection{Composite gradient descent}

-Note that the optimization in Eq. (\ref{eq:obj}) is not a convex optimization problem since both empirical loss function $\mL_n(\bw)$ and the penalty function $\rho_\lambda$ can be non-convex.
+The optimization in Eq. (\ref{eq:obj}) is not a convex optimization problem since both empirical loss function $\mL_n(\bw)$ and the penalty function $\rho_\lambda$ can be non-convex.
 To obtain the stationary point, we use the composite gradient descent algorithm \citep{nesterov2013gradient}.
 This algorithm is also incorporated in \cite{feng2017sparse, lemhadri2021lassonet} for sparse-input neural networks based on the LASSO regularization.
+The local convergence of the composite gradient descent algorithm for nonconvex regularization was established in \cite{gong2013general}.

 Denote $\bar{\mL}_{n,\alpha}(\bw)=\mL_n(\bw) + \alpha \|\bw\|_2^2$ as the smooth component of the objective function in Eq. (\ref{eq:obj}).
 The composition gradient iteration for epoch $t$ is given by